mozilla/inclusion/code-of-conduct-enforcement/source-of-record/access-groups.md

 # Access Groups

-This document outlines the various levels of acccess, respondiblity and opportunity.
+This document outlines the various levels of acccess, respondiblity and opportunity granted to volunteers.
+This file is currently only a draft-proposal to help drive decision making related to opportunity and individuals with CPG violations on file.

 ## Group 1 - Basic